vale981/SecondaryValue/Readme.md

 ```

 ### Default Values
-To reduce boylerplate one can set default substitutions for symbols.
+To reduce boilerplate one can set default substitutions for symbols.
 This especially usefull for constants.

 ```python